ymollard/ros2-course-slides/exercises.md

 With the help of the container README, start MoveIt2 to display the colored manipulation handles in RViz.

-Move the handles to define a target that does not put the robot in collision, then click **Plan & Execute** to execute the movement to the target.
+Observe the live IK solutions obtained by moving the blue ball of the effector.

-Which fundamental mathematical function in robotics is used each time you move the handles (without clicking anything else)?
+With the blue ball, define a target that does not put the robot in collision, then click **Plan & Execute** to execute the movement to the target.

-In the **Joints** tab, move the **Nullspace exploration** slider.
-What does this space of movement correspond to?
+In the **Joints** tab, move the **Nullspace exploration** slider to explore the Nullspace of the current end effector pose.

 ---